Rafael Nadal: 2020: 13th French Open title

-2021: 12th Barcelona Open and 10th Italian Open titles, and injury-shortened season
+2021: 10th Italian Open title and injury-shortened season

 At the Australian Open, Nadal lost in the quarterfinals to world No. 5 Stefanos Tsitsipas, despite being two sets to love up.
 Nadal next played at Monte Carlo and reached the quarterfinals, where he lost to Andrey Rublev in three sets.

 On 25 April, Nadal won a record-extending twelfth Barcelona Open trophy with a three-set victory over Stefanos Tsitsipas in the final, saving a championship point in the third set.
 At 3 hours and 38 minutes, this was the longest best-of-three-set ATP Tour final since ATP began publishing statistics in 1991.
 In May he reached the quarterfinals at the Madrid Open.
 He won a record-extending tenth Italian Open title, saving two match points against Denis Shapovalov before beating Novak Djokovic in the final.

 At the French Open, he beat Jannik Sinner and Diego Schwartzman before losing in the semis to eventual champion Djokovic in four sets, in only his third-ever loss at the French Open and his first loss in the semi-finals.
 After several weeks out with a left foot injury that had flared up at the French Open, Nadal returned to action at the 2021 Citi Open.
 He beat Jack Sock in a tight three-set match before being upset by 50th ranked Lloyd Harris in the 3rd round.
 On 20 August 2021, Nadal announced that would be ending his 2021 season due to the left foot issue that had been troubling him for most of the year.
 His ranking fell to No.6 due to his injury.

-2022: 21st and 22nd majors, and double Career Grand Slam
+2022: 21st and 22nd majors, double Career Grand Slam

 In January, Nadal won Melbourne Summer Set 1, beating Maxime Cressy in the final.
 He won his second Australian Open title, 21st major title and 90th ATP title beating Daniil Medvedev in a five-set final, coming back from two sets down.
 With the win, Nadal surpassed a tie with Novak Djokovic and Roger Federer for the most men's singles major titles of all time and became the second man in the Open Era, after Djokovic, to complete the double Career Grand Slam.

 At the Mexican Open, Nadal won the title without dropping a set, including a win over new world No. 1 Medvedev.
 He extended his winning streak to 15 matches, his best ever start to a season.
 At Indian Wells he beat Nick Kyrgios and Carlos Alcaraz to reach his fourth final of the year and extend his winning streak to 20 matches.
 Nadal had a rib injury and lost to Taylor Fritz in straight sets in the final.

 Nadal returned at the Madrid Open, where he beat Miomir Kecmanović and David Goffin and lost to Carlos Alcaraz.
-At Rome, he beat John Isner in straight sets, but lost to Denis Shapovalov in three sets despite leading by a set and a break.
+At Rome, he beat John Isner in straight sets, but lost to Denis Shapovalov in three sets.